jsumners/pandoc_resume/resume.md

     development with JavaScript.
 In this position I:

     - Built and maintained the frameworks the backend services were built upon
+    - Built and maintained internal tooling to make developers's day-to-day easier
+    - Built and maintained tooling to run audits against all Git repositories maintained by the organization
     - Worked with project managers, designers, and frontend engineers to build RESTful services to solve business needs, including modeling data to be stored in MySQL databases